 First, the sense of values, interests, and preferences of consumers have diversified due to market globalization and the filter bubble effect*1 due to the expanded use of search engines, social networking services, and other Internet environments.
-As a result, it is becoming necessary not only to grasp what is selling in the consumer market overall but also to discern what items individual customers need and sell such items to them separately.
+As a result, it is becoming necessary to not only to grasp what is selling in the consumer market overall, but also to discern what items individual customers need and sell such items to them separately.

 *1 The filter bubble effect refers to the phenomenon in which consumers are only able to see the information that they wish to see on the Internet.
 By continuing to collect and accumulate only information that matches their preferences without coming into contact with information that does not match their sense of values, individual consumers strengthen the tendency to develop radical preferences that are biased in a specific field only, and it is believed that diversification increases as a result.

-Moreover, the information for retail shops to gain insight into customers is being digitized, and the locus of commerce is shifting from real sales floors to Internet sites, which is a significant change.
+Moreover, the information for retail shops to gain insight into customers is being digitized, and the location of commerce is shifting from real sales floors to Internet sites, which is a significant change.
 The digitization of customer information that started a long time ago from POS systems*2 and the point cards issued by mass-market retailers is further evolving with the current spread of online shopping.
-Now, artificial intelligence (AI) analyzes user registration information, their search history on the Internet, and on-site behavior history to become able to discern individual interests and preferences, what products they currently want, and the amount they might be able to pay to purchase a product.
+Now, artificial intelligence (AI) analyzes user registration information, their search history on the Internet, and on-site behavior history to discern individual interests and preferences, what products they currently want, and the amount they might be able to pay to purchase a product.
 Furthermore, retail methods that propose products that individual consumers might want at the optimal time have become commonplace.

 *2 A POS (Point of Sales) system scans the barcode attached to a product when sales are made at the cash register on the sales floor to manage what products were sold when and where.
 It is used to collect information for effectively managing products, inventory, and customers.

-The utilization of digital technologies is essential to individually responding to diversified consumer needs.
+The use of digital technologies is essential to individually responding to diversified consumer needs.
 If you are a skilled marketer, changes in market trends can be picked up from market information using your experience and sense.
 However, a person cannot make decisions about the individual needs and desired products for a massive number of consumers.
 Therefore, the use of AI and other forms of IT to replace the skills of a marketer and respond to individual consumers as needed becomes essential.

 Integrating brick-and-mortar stores and online stores in order not to miss a targeted customer

-In recent years, the movement to integrate online sales and product sales at brick-and-mortar stores by utilizing the latest technologies is becoming apparent in the retail industry.
+In recent years, the movement to integrate online sales and product sales at brick-and-mortar stores by using the latest technologies is becoming apparent in the retail industry.
 This sales method, which collects customer information through multiple channels and aims to build a mechanism that can sell according to the method desired by each customer, is called “OMO” (Online Merges with Offline) (Figure 1).

 Since the start of the 21st century, measures have rapidly developed to increase sales at online stores.
 However, brick-and-mortar stores and online stores each have their advantages and disadvantages.
-To increase the degree of satisfaction without missing a customer, it is more rational to separately use the characteristics of both types of stores according to customer needs.
-Therefore, the number of retail companies that are advancing attempts to utilize IoT to make it possible to collect the kind of detailed customer information that is collected online at brick-and-mortar stores as well is increasing in recent years.
+To increase the degree of satisfaction without missing a customer, it is more rational to separately use the characteristics of both types of stores according to customers’ needs.
+Therefore, the number of retail companies that are advancing attempts to utilize IoT to make it possible to collect the kind of detailed customer information that is collected online at brick-and-mortar stores is increasing in recent years.